danielecook/fastq-profiler/README.md

 1. `illumina_filename_read` =  R1
 1. `illumina_filename_set_number` 1

-`fqprofile` creates a .checksum file in every directory containing fastqs that it is run on.
+`fq profile` creates a .checksum file in every directory containing fastqs that it is run on.
 The `.checksum` file is used as a cache when retrieving data for a fastq.

 #### Fetch